 All of your appliances are subject to wear and tear, and it’s important that you check out the voltage that’s flowing through your items to make sure that they’re not going to surge or short out.
 While the electrician is out checking your appliances, why not get them to check the voltages of your items as well?
 It’s a small investment for a larger gain - especially if it’s potentially the lives of your family at risk from power problems!

 Keep them clean

-I hope this short list of some heater maintenance tips has proven useful for you and that you get a lot more use (and safe functionality) out of your heating appliances.
-Remember to keep them clean, get them checked and to always use them safely and you’ll have a warm home for years to come.
+I hope this shortlist of some heater maintenance tips has proven useful for you and that you get a lot more use (and safe functionality) out of your heating appliances.
+Remember to keep them clean, get them checked, and always use them safely and you’ll have a warm home for years to come.